Ashraphie/llama-inference/README.md

 ### evaluate.py design

-The evaluation code uses a critic model (I used the same `meta-llama/Llama-3.1-8B-Instruct` model due to disk space and memory constraints as some sort of proof of concept, but as the `AA-LCR` authors also suggested, it is better to use more accurate models such as Qwen3 series of models, gpt-5, or Deepseek V3)
+ The evaluation code uses a critic model.
+I have implemented two evaluation codes; one is using openrouter.ai API for critic model and the other uses offline vllm.
+For the offline vllm, I used the same `meta-llama/Llama-3.1-8B-Instruct` model due to disk space and memory constraints as some sort of proof of concept.
+For OpenRouter one, any arbitrary model that exist on on OpenRouter can be used.
+(As the `AA-LCR` authors also suggested, it is better to use more accurate models such as Qwen3 series of models, gpt-5, or Deepseek V3).
 The reason for choosing the critic model was again the design of the AA-LCR dataset; it has non-structured answers (compared to MMLU, which has A, B, C, D as the final answer), so extracting the exact final answer was tricky.
 I tried enforcing the format of the model's output with detailed prompting (will discuss this in the next section), but the model failed to follow the exact instructions.
-Hence, I decided to use the same vLLM generation logic to obtain the generated answer and the ground-truth, and then ask a critic model to verify its correctness (which proved to be somewhat successful).
+Hence, I decided to use the same generation logic to obtain the generated answer and the ground-truth, and then ask a critic model to verify its correctness (which proved to be somewhat successful).

-As the metric, since each generation is marked with `CORRECT` or `INCORRECT`, I have chosen the fundamental Accuracy metric, which is being printed at the end.
+As the metric, since each generation is marked with `CORRECT` or `INCORRECT`, I have chosen the fundamental Accuracy metric, which is being printed and logged at the end.

 ### data.py design